 The Social Work major is accredited by the Council on Social Work Education.
 This requires an application to the major in addition to the University declaration procedure.
 Social workers need strong relationship skills, emotional maturity and stability, honesty, good judgment, sensitivity to others, including those from diverse backgrounds, concern about social issues, and the ability to focus on the needs of others.
 Core social work values include service, social justice, dignity and worth of the person, importance of human relationships, and integrity and compassion.
 There are many motivations for becoming a social worker.
 Some motivations, however, are not appropriate.
 These include the wish to promote religion with clients, the substitution of the social work major for needed personal therapy, and the desire to control others.
 Also, if you are currently abusing substances, such as drugs, alcohol, etc., these problems should be resolved before applying to become a social work major.
 The Undergraduate Social Work Admissions Committee reserve the right to deny an applicant's admission to the major based upon factors related to the potential to become a social worker and make positive contributions to the field.
-Application requirements include submitting an application, resume, autobiographical sketch and possessing a Cumulative GPA of 2.5 or better.
+The application is reviewed by three department members that serve on the BSW Admissions Committee.
+All three members need to be in agreement with accepting the student into the social work major.
+Application requirements include: